simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * We now send the eduPersonTargetedID attribute in the correct NameID XML form, instead of the incorrect simple string.
 We will also refuse to parse an assertion with an eduPersonTargetedID in 'string' format.
-  * Receiving an eduPersonTargetedID in string form will no longer break parsing of the assertion.

 ### `smartattributes`
   * Fix SmartName authproc that failed to load.